putztzu/docker-cheat-sheet/README.md

 ## Links

-Links are how Docker containers talk to each other [through TCP/IP ports](http://docs.docker.io/use/working_with_links_names/).
-[Linking into Redis](http://docs.docker.io/use/working_with_links_names/#links-service-discovery-for-docker) and [Atlassian](http://blogs.atlassian.com/2013/11/docker-all-the-things-at-atlassian-automation-and-wiring/) show worked examples.
-You can also (in 0.11) resolve [links by hostname](http://docs.docker.io/use/working_with_links_names/#resolving-links-by-name).
+Links are how two Docker containers can be combined (http://docs.docker.io/use/working_with_links_names/).
+[Linking into Redis](http://docs.docker.io/use/working_with_links_names/#links-service-discovery-for-docker) and [Atlassian](http://blogs.atlassian.com/2013/11/docker-all-the-things-at-atlassian-automation-and-wiring/) show examples.
+You can also resolve [links by hostname](http://docs.docker.io/use/working_with_links_names/#resolving-links-by-name).

 NOTE: If you want containers to ONLY communicate with each other through links, start the docker daemon with `-icc=false` to disable inter process communication.